hudson155/osiris-ai/osiris-schema/README.md

 ### Custom types

-To use unsupported types, add the `@LlmSchema.Type` annotation to a property.
+To use other types, add the `@LlmSchema.Type` annotation to a property.
 The value can be `boolean`, `integer`, `string`, or `number`.

 ```kotlin